A Multiplicative Ergodic Theorem for Bistochastic Ergodic Quantum Processes with Applications to Entanglement: Stopping times

 Thus, we have that $\psi(a) = \psi(b)$.
-Because $a\in\matrices$ was arbitrary, we see that $\psi\seq{\matrices}=\psi(\mcM_\psi)$, which concludes the proof. \end{proof} This allows us to conclude the main technical result required for proving Theorem \ref{Thm:Abelian}. \begin{lemma} The following are equivalent. \begin{enumerate}[label = (\alph*)] \item For almost every $\omega\in\Omega$, there exists a cluster point of $\Phi_\omega$ in $\eb$.
+Because $a\in\matrices$ was arbitrary, we see that $\psi\seq{\matrices}=\psi(\mcM_\psi)$, which concludes the proof. \end{proof} This allows us to conclude the main technical result required for proving (a generalization of) Theorem \ref{Thm:Abelian}. \begin{lemma} For almost every $\omega\in\Omega$, the following are equivalent. \begin{enumerate}[label = (\alph*)] \item $\Phi$ is asymptotically entanglement breaking at $\omega$.